If your site has technical SEO issues, then no matter how do you do SEO on your website or blog? This will reduce your Google ranking.

-So if you want a high Google ranking in 2018, then follow this article.
+So if you want a high Google ranking, then follow this article.
 Here we will cover some technical SEO checklist.

 As I said earlier, If your site has any type of technical SEO issue then you can not get the expected results.
 You will need to fix them.

 The best part is that if you fix these once by doing a technical SEO audit, then you don’t have to fix them again.

 Fixing a technical SEO issue is not a difficult task, you can easily fix it and get a good rank in Google and other search engines.

 The main goal of technical SEO is to optimize the structure of any website.
 You can follow the recommended SEO checklist given below to run own technical SEO audit.

 1. Make Sure Your Page is Indexed

 Sometimes it happens that Google does not crawl your page correctly or blocked by mistake that’s why the page does not rank in Google.
 You can use Google Search Console Tool to see it.